aradinka/aradinka.com/data/blog/project-factor-analysis.md

                          0.67
 ```

-#### Keputusan

-Failed to reject $H_0$ because the overall MSA value greater than the significance level used (0.65 > 0.05)

-#### Kesimpulan
+#### Test Result

-By using a 95% confidence level, it can be concluded that the amount of data is sufficient to be factored
+Failed to reject $H_0$ because the overall MSA value greater than the significance level used (0.65 > 0.05).
+By using a 95% confidence level, it can be concluded that the amount of data is sufficient to be factored.

 ### Bartlett Test of Sphericity